 The Privacy Debate Surrounding Self-Hosted Support

-As businesses continue exploring alternatives to conventional support models, self-hosted help desk tools are likely to receive increased scrutiny and development.
-The ongoing debate suggests that privacy-conscious organizations will continue seeking greater control over their customer interaction frameworks.
+As businesses keep looking for alternatives to traditional support models, self-hosted help desk tools will probably get more attention and development.
+The ongoing debate shows that privacy-focused organizations won't stop searching for better control over how they interact with their customers.